MATMEK-4270

 High performance computing platform for solving PDEs by the spectral Galerkin method.
 Written in Python (Cython). https://github.com/spectralDNS/shenfun

-Also important stuff, but less so as I will try to put all really important stuff in the lecture notes
+Also important stuff, but less so as most really important stuff is put in the lecture notes

 \[ \frac{du(t)}{dt} \approx \frac{u(t+\Delta t) - u(t)}{\Delta t} \]